SimranS22/AzureSWAdemo/README.md

 4. The command palette opens at the top of the editor and prompts you to select a subscription name.
 Select your subscription and press <Enter>.

 5. Next, name your application.
-Type SATechnicalOnboarding and press <Enter>.
+Type AzureSWAdemo and press <Enter>.

 5. Select a region close to you.
 - Note: Azure Static Web Apps globally distributes your static assets.
 The region you select determines where your optional staging environments and API function app will be located.